Les Wilson (soccer)

-Leslie John "Les" Wilson (born 10 July 1947) is a football administrator and former professional player.
+Leslie John Wilson (born 10 July 1947) is an English football administrator and former professional player.
 He played in The Football League for Bristol City, Norwich City, and most notably Wolverhampton Wanderers, one of the first North American-trained players to do so.
 Following his playing career with the original North American Soccer League's and his hometown Vancouver Whitecaps, Wilson became a Canadian Soccer Association coach and administrator involved in some of the national program's finest ever results.
 He is an honoured member of the Canada Soccer Hall of Fame.

 Childhood and youth career

 His family settled in Vancouver, Canada, when Wilson was seven years old.
 He played youth soccer for Collingwood Legion in the Vancouver and District Juvenile Soccer League.

 Playing career

-Les Wilson was just 16 years old when he made his Pacific Coast League debut on September 15, 1963, for the Westminster Royals FC.
-He scored three goals in that 1963-64 rookie season and won the Ed Bayley Trophy as BC Soccer's most outstanding player in his first year in senior soccer.
-He was also selected to play for the Vancouver All-Stars in a June 10 exhibition match against touring Liverpool FC.
+Les Wilson was just 16 years old when he made his Pacific Coast League debut on 15 September 1963 for the Westminster Royals.
+He scored three goals in that 1963–64 rookie season and won the Ed Bayley Trophy as BC Soccer's most outstanding player in his first year in senior soccer.
+He was also selected to play for the Vancouver All-Stars in a 10 June exhibition match against touring Liverpool FC.

 Wilson was invited England to try out for Wolverhampton Wanderers.
 He made his Wolves first team debut in December 1965, in a Second Division away match against Middlesbrough.

 Wilson is one of very few professional footballers to have played in matches in nine different positions, as designated in that era by a player's jersey number, something he achieved while playing for Wolves.
 During his over ten years playing in England, which also included a brief stint at both Bristol City and Norwich City, Wilson played over 100 First Division matches.